-Peja (or Pejë when in a sentence with a preposition as in "to”, “in” or “from Peja”) is the second largest city of Kosovo, with a population of around 114,000.
+Peja (or Pejë in a sentence with a preposition like “to”, “in” or “from Peja”) is the second largest city of Kosovo, with a population of around 114,000.
 The Serbian name is Пећ (Peć).
 Peja city is located in a strategic position on the Lumbardhi i Pejës (Pećka Bistrica) river, a tributary of the White Drin to the east of the Alpet Shqiptare (Albanian Alps) or Prokletije mountains.

 The city was known as Pescium during the Roman era.
-Under Serbian Tsar Stefan Dušan, it became a major religious centre of medieval Serbia: in 1346 it became the seat of the Serbian Orthodox Church; the town and its surrounding area is still sacred ground for adherents of the Serbian Orthodox Church: Pećka Patriaršija, the Patriarchal monastery, is just west of the town.
+Under Serbian Tsar Stefan Dušan, it became a major religious centre of medieval Serbia.
+In 1346 it became the seat of the Serbian Orthodox Church.
+The town and its surrounding area is still sacred ground for adherents of the Serbian Orthodox Church: Pećka Patriaršija, the Patriarchal monastery, is just west of the town.

 Peć was captured by the Ottomans in the late 14th century; they named it İpek and made significant changes.
 The town was settled by a large number of Turks and took on a distinctly oriental character with narrow streets and old-style Turkish houses.
 It also became an Islamic town with the construction of several mosques, many of which still survive.
 One of these is the Bajrakli (“Flag”) Mosque, built by the Ottomans in the 15th century and located in the centre of the city.
 Many Turkish descendants still live in the area,